wp-plugins/zigout/readme.txt

 == Changelog ==

+= 0.2.5 =
+* Confirmed compatibility with WordPress 4.2.2
+* Updated classes to use PHP5 constructors to satisfy WordPress Changeset 32990
+* Hide warnings sometimes shown in widget form
 = 0.2.4 =
 * Confirmed compatibility with WordPress 4.2
 * Increased minimum PHP version to 5.3 in accordance with ZigPress policy of gradually dropping support for deprecated platforms